How to Use a Clothesline Correctly

 Tip #11: Try Out Kevin’s Quality Clothespins.

 If you may have caught on from tip number ten, I’m sort of a clothespin snob.
 Kevin’s Quality Clothespins have everything I look for in a clothespin and more.
-They are American handmade by none other than Kevin himself.
+They are American, handmade by none other than Kevin himself.
 They are sealed with linseed oil, but as with any wooden pin, do not leave them on the line when not in use.
 The linseed oil helps preserve them, but wood is wood.

 I was really impressed with the grip these babies had.
-I had all the towels out on the line and winds came on strong while I was away.
+I had all the towels out on the line, and the winds came on strong while I was away.
 I came home assuming that I would need to rewash them.
 I was wrong.
 Not only were they still on the line, but the wind made the towels super soft and fluffy.
-My little boy played with them when I wasn’t looking (he was building a robot out of them) and they stood up to his crafting.
+My little boy played with them when I wasn’t looking (he was building a robot out of them), and they stood up to his crafting.
 My Walmart ones never survive kid crafts.

 Leave a Reply